deta/space-docs/src/pages/docs/en/quickstart-guides/node.md

 > ⚠️ For now, the Spacefile with the generated configuration only works when there an `index.js` file at the root directory of the micro’s source code else you will have to explicitly define what command should be executed to start your app with the `run` command.

 > ⚠️ If the CLI fails to generate a configuration for your app, you can configure it manually.
-For more information, please refer to [this](https://deta.space/docs/en/reference/spacefile).
+For more information, please refer to the [Spacefile](https://deta.space/docs/en/reference/spacefile) reference.

-The Spacefile can be further configured to include build step commands, which files and directories to include in the final package of the micro, and other configuration options, depending on your project's specific requirements.
-So whether your project has a build step, or only a specific directory is required to be included in the final package of the micro, you can configure these with the Spacefile and the build pipeline will handle accordingly.
+The Spacefile can be further configured to depending on your project's specific requirements.
+So whether your project has a build step, or only a specific directory is required to be included in the final package of the Micro, you can configure these with the Spacefile and the build pipeline will handle them accordingly.
+[Read more here](https://deta.space/docs/en/reference/spacefile#whats-the-spacefile).

 ```diff
 # Spacefile Docs: https://go.deta.dev/docs/spacefile/v0